The-Duchess/ruby-irc-framework/BUILDINGAPLUGIN.md

 You also have access to a number of built in functions inside the default plugin class which all plugins inherit.

-- The ability to overload the initialization function
+- The ability to redefine the initialization function
 - The ability to specify what happens when the plugin is unloaded (also reloaded since plugins are fully unloaded when reload is run)

 > Default initialization code